 Last year, I shared a new KPI that we were piloting — the content efficiency metric.

-This is a metric, created by one of our data analysts, that measures how much our audience uses our content, in relationship to the amount of content we are spending time and energy maintaining.
+This is a metric that measures how much our audience uses our content, in relationship to the amount of content we are spending time and energy maintaining.

 Our hope was that the KPI would help guide our work choices in a handful of areas: